CMB-S4/fabric_investigation/slicegen/README.md

-    debug               Call a slice into memory and start the debugger slices              Print the name of all my slices sites               Print the list of FABRIC resouroces at each site.
+    debug               Call a slice into memory and start the debugger slices              Print the name of all my slices sites               Print the list of FABRIC resouroces at each site. health              test topology health by having each node ping all the others

 optional arguments:
   -h, --help            show this help message and exit --loglevel LOGLEVEL, -l LOGLEVEL